smellyshovel/vue-custom-context-menu/README.md

 You can style any of those elements as you prefer.

 A Context Menu might be opened either as a root one or as a nested one.
-The `.root` or `.nested` class is added respectively both to the `.context-menu-overlay` and the `.context-menu-wrapper`.
-So you style root and nested Context Menus separately
+The `.root` or `.nested` class is added respectively both to the `.context-menu-overlay` and the `.context-menu-wrapper` so that you style root and nested Context Menus separately

 ```css
 .context-menu-overlay {